 A second course in intermediate financial accounting dealing with reporting issues that relate to liabilities and owners' equity.
 In particular, the concepts of recognition, measurement and disclosure of such items as bonds, taxes, leases and pensions as well as the phenomenon of off-balance sheet financing are examined.
+Lectures (three hours), tutorial (one hour)

 Prerequisite(s): COMMERCE 1AA3 or IBH 1AA3 COMMERCE 3AB3; and registration in any Bachelor of Commerce or Engineering and Management program or relevant minor (see Faculty Note 2.)
 Rationale: Removing reference to Commerce 3AB3, as Commerce 3AB3 and 3AC3 can be completed in either order or concurrently.